BombBomb vs. Loom vs. Vidyard vs. Bonjoro: 2022 Video Platform Comparison

 - You can share your videos using Gmail, Facebook, Twitter, LinkedIn or by simply copying the video link once you finish recording.

-- The ability to integrate GoVideo into Vidyard's wider video hosting stack if you have the resource and budget required.
+- The ability to integrate your Chrome recordings into Vidyard's wider video hosting stack if you have the resource and budget required.

 Biggest Negative 😞

-- They only offer annual plans for GoVideo (see Pricing section further down), with their standard plan starting at the equivalent of $80 per month, some $55 above Bonjoro's comparable plan.
-Fine for bigger sales teams, but probably out of reach for most SMBs and startups who are only just getting started with video sales & marketing.
+With Vidyard the jump for teams is huge, with the cost rising to a minimum of $5,500 paid upfront for the year.
+OK for big sales teams, but way out of reach for most SMBs and startups who are only just getting started with video sales & marketing.

 Who Should Use Vidyard?

 Vidyard, like Bonjoro, works in a sales or marketing context.
-However, it’s worth mentioning that Vidyard's bread and butter is a video hosting platform that allows users to create video ads, webinars, SEO content, and a whole range of digital assets, so it's safe to assume that GoVideo will probably remain a lightweight option to complement those tools.
+However, it’s worth mentioning that Vidyard's bread and butter is a video hosting platform that allows users to create video ads, webinars, SEO content, and a whole range of digital assets.
 We’d recommend Vidyard for the enterprise-level sales teams already using Vidyard's existing suite of video-hosting tools on the marketing side of the business.

 Loom is a Chrome based screen-recorder, where users can easily record workplace communications rather than type them out in an email or chat.